 Getting Out of the Emotional Rut: Finding the Road to Peace

 Divorce is one of life’s major traumas.
-On the famous Holmes and Rahe stress scale, divorce is the second biggest stressor after death of a spouse.
-At the same time, the trauma of divorce usually goes hand-in-hand with other stressors on the scale, ranging from moving out of the family home to facing a reduced… Read More »
+On the famous Holmes and Rahe stress scale, divorce is the second biggest stressor after the death of a spouse.
+At the same time, the trauma of divorce usually goes hand-in-hand with other stressors on the scale, ranging from moving out of the family home to facing… Read More »

 Want to Avoid a Long Divorce?